-IDIS 4403 Interdisciplinary Capstone
+IDIS 4403 Interdisciplinary Capstone 3 hrs

-No PE Activity Courses will count towards this degree.
 At least 15 of the final 30 credit hours counting toward the degree and at least 1⁄2 of the hours in the Primary Area of Study must be completed at Randall University.

-Minimum of 120 hours (45 of which must be upper level) is required for this Bachelor of Arts in Multidisciplinary Studies.
+120 hours (45 of which must be upper level) is required for this Bachelor of Arts in Multidisciplinary Studies.

-A minimum grade of "C" is required for all 3000 and 4000 level courses.
+A minimum grade of "C" is required for courses indicated with an asterisk and all 3000 and 4000 level courses.